cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 # Useful Python Libraries

 The following libraries are available and recommended for use by Cal-ITP data analysts.
 Our JupyterHub environment comes with all of these installed already, except for `calitp-data-infra`.
+A full list of the packages included in the system image that underpins our JupyterHub environment can be found (and updated when needed) [here](https://github.com/cal-itp/data-infra/blob/main/images/jupyter-singleuser/pyproject.toml).

 ## Table of Contents